Chrysler Imperial: 1931–1933

-The Series CQ Imperial was all-new for 1933 from the previous Series CH and the wheelbase lost 10 in and the 298.65 CID Chrysler I8 had reduced displacement.
+The Series CQ Imperial was new for 1933 from the previous Series CH.
+The wheelbase lost 10 in and the 298.65 CID Chrysler I8 had reduced displacement.
 Three two-door, two-passenger coupes to include a Victoria and Roadster Convertible, and two four-door, five-passenger choices with one sedan convertible were offered by Briggs.
-Mechanical improvements offered were a silent, helical gear three-speed transmission, an improved oil filter and an automatic choke for the Stromberg IV Model EX-32 carburetor.
+Mechanical improvements offered were a silent, helical gear three-speed transmission, an improved oil filter, and an automatic choke for the Stromberg IV Model EX-32 carburetor.
 Only three sedan coachwork choices were offered for the Series CL sedan with the 146 in wheelbase.
-Production records document 3,838 Series CQ and 151 Series CL were manufactured, including six Chassis and Cowl only requests.
+According to production records, 3,838 Series CQ and 151 Series CL were manufactured, including six Chassis and Cowl only requests.